We have two hospital campuses: Towson Campus 6501 N. Charles Street Towson, MD 21204 Phone: 410-938-3000

 How do I obtain medical records?

-1) If medical records must be sent to another clinician, referred to by Sheppard Pratt Health System, a patient will be prompted to sign the appropriate release of information form prior to media records being shared.
-The form can be obtained by calling the HIM Department at 410-938-4219.
+1) If medical records must be sent to another clinician, referred to by Sheppard Pratt Health System, a patient will be prompted to sign the appropriate release of information form prior to medical records being shared.
+The form can be obtained by calling the HIM Department at 410-938-4219, or can be downloaded by clicking here.

 2) If a clinician is requesting medical records and no referral has been made by the Health System, the patient must send a written request to: Sheppard Pratt Health System Health Information Management PO Box 6815 6501 N. Charles Street Baltimore, Maryland 21285 The patient may also fax a release of information form with all pertinent information and patient's signature to 410-938-4296.
 If the treatment at Sheppard Pratt was related to chemical dependency, a federal disclosure must be signed by the patient as well.